JoanaAzevedo17/JoanaAzevedo_Portfolio/README.md

 **Summary:**

+This project was developed for the course Digital Editing and Analysis.</br>
-Manual transcription and modernization of a historical text, converting it into fully functional HTML with proper structure and tags.
-The project also involved normalizing spelling, formatting, and ensuring web-ready readability.
+It focused on the manual transcription and modernization of a historical text, transforming it into a fully functional, semantically structured HTML document.</br>
+It also involved normalizing spelling, refining formatting, and ensuring web-ready readability.

 **Main Objectives:**